-Melty, sweet (paleo-friendly!) caramel oozes out onto your face, spreads it thick, rich self all over your tongue and that thing happens.
+That same melty, sweet (paleo-friendly!) caramel that we used to make a homemade caramel vanilla iced coffee, oozes out onto your face, spreads it thick, rich self all over your tongue and that thing happens.

 You know that “thing” I’m talking about: when you decide that you cannot happily live your life for the rest of your years on this globe, without crumbles of moist-tender, spicy-sweet gluten free banana bread muffin happening every.single.day.

 You’re sensing your newest food obsession coming on.
 I know it.

 In other news: these gluten free, paleo banana bread muffins were almost, liiike, really boring.
 As in the standard “banana and walnut” banana bread kinda HO-HUM-LAME-TOWN.

 If you like banana walnut muffins, I still <3 you all the same.
 I’m just sayin’

 But then Mr. FFF was all like “how about stuffing them with caramel?”

 And my taste buds fell off my face.